UC Administration met with the UC-AFT Librarians’ Table Team for our sixth bargaining session on Tuesday, August 28th at the UC San Diego campus.

 UC-AFT Salary Proposal

 To start the morning, Laurel McPhee, Adam Siegel, and Dominique Turnbow presented our salary proposal, which was developed in coordination with the full bargaining team and designed to reflect the wishes of our membership.
 They rose to the occasion and gave a powerful presentation that was surprisingly emotional for all, reflecting upon the financial struggles our membership faces in order to make rent, repay student loans, and to have a manageable life.
 The data presented was shocking and sobering, demonstrating the stark divide between UC Librarian salaries and those of our peers in the CSU system and the UC’s preferred “Comparison 8” peer institutions.
 They received an enthusiastic standing ovation from our side of the bargaining table.
-We’ll share more details of their presentation soon, in a separate blog post & other messaging.
+See more details of that proposal here.

 Unit 17 member librarians presented arguments supporting a 22-25% salary increase over a proposed contract length of three years.
 Librarians request the following distribution: effective the first full pay period following 60 days from the date of ratification, the University shall increase each point on the annual salary schedule by the amount of $3,500; followed by two subsequent 8 percent (8%) annual general range adjustments on July 1 on each of the following two fiscal years.
 Librarians also demand: